 They rarely launch a complete overhaul of a product at once.
 The reason why is, because it’s very difficult to learn from.
-Therefore, often times they take the end vision and break it down into smaller peaces that they can ship, learn from, iterate on and then improve upon.
+Therefore, oftentimes they take the end vision and break it down into smaller pieces that they can ship, learn from, iterate on and then improve upon.

 Daniel Burka, Design Partner @ GV